CarlosGS/Cyclone-PCB-Factory/Hardware/CYCLONE_2/README.md

 Work in progress.
 Pending tasks:
 --
 * Improve vacuum cleaner attachment (make it detachable)
-* Create protective covers for the gears
+* Finish protective covers for the gears
-* Endstop integration for X, Y and Z
+* Endstop integration for Z
 * Better plastic-saving holes for the X frames
 * Improve the nut holder in the X carriage (with the same spring mechanism as in Y)
 * Re-design the [Z carriage](INHERITED) after testing performance
-* Re-design the [gears](INHERITED) with smoother edges

 ![ScreenShot](output/cyclone.png)